55 Animals Found in Lakes

 The leopard frog is nocturnal, meaning it is most active at night.
 During the day, they hide among vegetation or beneath rocks or logs, making them difficult to spot because they are animals found in lakes.

-They are an important part of the aquatic food chain, providing food for many different animals, such as snakes, raccoons, and fish.
+They are an important part of the aquatic food chain, providing food for many animals, such as snakes, raccoons, and fish.

 35. Toad